kEND/kEND.github.io/_posts/2020-04-29-the-one-video-on-covid-to-watch-this-week.md

 ## The Stage

 Accelerated Urgent Care doctors Dan Erickson and Artin Massihi were extensively interviewed by the Bakersfield, CA ABC affiliate on the topic of Covid-19.
 They shared scientific data from their own testing and publically available data from several other jurisdictions.
 They presented some well-reasoned questions and their conclusions based on their practical expertise in treating sickness.
 The full interview is informative and presents real data analyzed by professionals.
-The full one hour and eight minute video aired on Youtube on the 26th, taken down on the 28th after...
+The full one hour and eight minute video aired on Youtube on the 26th and was taken down on the 28th after...

 > “The video went **viral, reaching over 5.46 million views**, and sparked debate over recommendations to lift the shelter-in-place order.
 Even catching the attention of SPaceX CEO Elon Musk.” - [[abc23]]